jshaffstall/anvil-practices/data-grids.md

-## In a row template, self.parent is None

-I get this error all the time when I try to access the repeating panel the row template is in too early.  self.parent will be None until the form_show event for the row template.
-Before that, it's None.

-Times that are too early:

-- In the __init__ method
-- In data bindings

 ## [Striped Data Rows](https://anvil.works/forum/t/alternate-row-colors-add-timestamp-on-check-event/4651/3)

 Add a role called striped that applies to RepeatingPanel, then add the following CSS to your assets: